Published on November 22nd, 2018 | by Ruben0

 What happened to the wines?

 It’s virtually impossible to track down all these brands, let alone their soleras that have been involved in the two Rumasa scandals.
 Some have been taken apart or mingled to form new soleras.
-However it is interesting to know which bodegas have been inflicted by the whole story:
+Here’s an overview of the bodegas that have been inflicted:

 - Williams & Humbert

-Bought by Rumasa in 1972 and the cornerstone of Bodegas Internacionales together with Zoilo Ruiz Mateos, the company of José-Maria’s father.
-After the dismantling of Rumasa it was sold to Marcos Eguizabal, the Dutch Ahold chain and in 1995 to José Medina y Cia., the current owners.
-Dry Sack was a strong Rumasa brand and it still is for Williams & Humbert.
-They also own the brand Don Zoilo and the Brandy Gran Duque de Alba.
+Bought by Rumasa in 1972 and the cornerstone of Bodegas Internacionales together with Zoilo Ruiz Mateos.
+After the dismantling of Rumasa it was sold to Marcos Eguizabal, then the Dutch Ahold (Albert Heijn) and in 1995 to José Medina y Cia.
+Dry Sack is still a strong brand.
+They also own the brands Don Zoilo and Gran Duque de Alba.

 This company signed the original contract with Ruiz-Mateos to supply all of their wine.
 In the end they bought Bodegas Misa from Rumasa in 1983.
-Now part of the Grupo Emperador, together with Bodegas Fundador, Bodegas Terry and Bodegas Garvey which were part of Nueva Rumasa.
+Now part of the Grupo Emperador, together with Bodegas Fundador, Bodegas Terry and Bodegas Garvey.

 Taken over by José y Miguel Martín (Huelva) primarily to have a place in the sherry region to produce official sherry casks.

-As part of Sogrape, this company struck a deal with Nueva Rumasa in 2004, selling all Sandeman installations in Jerez (vineyards, bodegas, stocks but not the brands).
+This company struck a deal with Nueva Rumasa in 2004, selling all Sandeman installations: vineyards, bodegas, stocks but not the brands.
 In return Rumasa would continue to produce Sandeman products.

 - Dios Baco